 Are you a Halloween fan?
 I was never into this holiday, and I never really did any art journaling connected to Halloween before.
-I just never had much interest in all the shebang.

 But the other day, thinking about the holiday and its “dark side”, I figured how even the darkest art has something uniquely beautiful to it.

 So, I figured I could make some not-so-ordinary Halloween art journal pages.
 After trying to do a few of them, I decided to share them here, and write about other ideas I came up with but didn’t have the time to try yet.

 Below, you’ll find 13 Halloween art journal prompts you can do this month.
 Some of them are just for the sake of drawing and painting, but most of them are my ideas on how to be more mindful while creating art and exploring your darker side.

 (This is the first time I’ve ever said this!)

 You’re in for a treat today.
 As always, I’ve prepared a free printable for you so you can use it with the ideas in this post.
 It’s a Halloween art journal printable kit that you can instantly download, whether on ordinary or sticker paper.

 Get the free Halloween printable kit by filling out the form below and enjoy creating.

 When I think of Halloween, I think witches, different symbols, skulls, and fear.
 So, I tried to use these to create art journal pages that I call: slightly on the dark side.